 Investing activities.
 Investing activities include two distinct categories.
 Financial transactions are related to the purchase or sale of investments held in the Rabbi Trust which funds and secures employee benefits related to the non-qualified VIP pension and Split Dollar Life Insurance programs.
-The net investment activity from these transactions were immaterial.
+The net investing activity from these transactions were immaterial.
 Our net investments primarily consist of investments in our factories and technology to support our business activities.
-Net investment activities were lower than depreciation expense and lower than typical for the fiscal years ended January 31, 2023 and January 31, 2022 due to reduced business activity related to the COVID-19 pandemic and the related time lag in receiving new machinery.
 Capital expenditures have been financed using borrowings under our line of credit with PNC Bank.
-There were no material commitments for capital expenditures as of January 31, 2023.
+There were no material commitments for capital expenditures as of January 31, 2025.

 Financing activities.
-Our financing activities primarily consist of the proceeds and repayments of borrowings under our line of credit with PNC Bank.
+Our financing activities primarily consist of the proceeds and repayments of borrowings under our line of credit with PNC Bank, payment of cash dividends, and repurchases of Company stock.
 Due to the seasonal nature of our business, the Company typically borrows material amounts under the line to finance seasonal building of inventory and financing of accounts receivable.
 The Company typically repays the seasonal borrowings at the conclusion of the summer busy season.
+In fiscal years 2025 and 2024 the Company materially reduced its year end borrowings under the line of credit, primarily due to cash flows from operations.